Magazine-like retouching makes your headshot flawless, while maintaining natural skin and realistic finish.

 If you have a concern about your skin/face that could use retouching work, please discuss your concern with the photographer during the pre-shoot telephone consultation.
 Retouching is a very useful tool to bring the picture close to perfection, but retouching is not the solution to all problems.
 A sign of fatigue or stress cannot be removed completely.

-The headshot retouching is usually about 100 (80 to 120 range per image) added to your photo session cost, depending on how much retouching work is needed.
+The headshot retouching is usually 120 (120 to 200 range per image for most cases) added to your photo session cost, depending on how much retouching work is needed.
 The price varies with the degree of wrinkles, blemishes, etc., skin exposures (arms, hands, etc.) and the number of faces per image (if group shot).

 Retouching is recommended for actors headshots and publicity headshots, at least for the primary photo.
 For professional or corporate headshots, if you are primarily using the image for Corporate portrait or LinkedIn bio, the retouching is probably optional.
 However, if your headshot is used to promote your speaking engagements, publications, or other opportunities, retouching is a worthwhile addition.
 In all above situations, retouching is recommended for both men and women.